bareos/bareos/docs/manuals/source/TasksAndConcepts/CatalogMaintenance.rst

    Size = 154 * No. Systems * (100,000 * 4 + 10,000 * 26)

 where we have assumed four weeks in a month and 26 incremental backups per month.
 This would give the following:

 ::

    Size = 154 * 2 * (100,000 * 4 + 10,000 * 26) = 203,280,000 bytes
+   Indexes Size = (154 * 2 * (100,000 * 4 + 10,000 * 26))/3 = 67,760,000

-So for the above two systems, we should expect to have a database size of approximately 200 Megabytes.
+So for the above two systems, we should expect to have a database size of approximately 270 Megabytes including the indexes.
 Of course, this will vary according to how many files are actually backed up.

 You will note that the File table (containing the file attributes) make up the large bulk of the number of records as well as the space used.
 As a consequence, the most important Retention period will be the File Retention period.